CZ-NIC/knot/doc/configuration.rst

 1. Be authoritative (AA flag set)
 2. Provide an authority section (SOA + NS)
-3. NXDOMAIN if the name is found *(i.e. the 'IN AAAA myrecord.com' from the example)*, but not the RR type *(this is to allow synthesis of negative responses)*
+3. Be NXDOMAIN if the name is found *(i.e. the 'IN AAAA myrecord.com' from the example)*, but not the RR type *(this is to allow the synthesis of negative responses)*

-*Note: The SOA record applies only to the 'myrecord.com.', not to any other record (even below it).
+*Note: The SOA record applies only to the 'myrecord.com.', not to any other record (not even those of its subdomains).
 From this point of view, all records in the database are unrelated and not hierarchical.
-The reasoning is to provide a subtree isolation for each entry.*
+The idea is to provide subtree isolation for each entry.*

-In addition the module is able to log matching queries via remote syslog if you specify a syslog address endpoint and an optional string code.
+In addition, the module is able to log matching queries via remote syslog if you specify a syslog address endpoint and an optional string code.

 Here is an example on how to use the module: